Public opinions and social trends, Great Britain: 22 May to 2 June 2024

 Breakdowns by age and sex have been provided for fortnightly estimates since our 27 March to 7 April 2024 edition of the Public opinions and social trends, Great Britain datasets.
 Before this, breakdowns by age and sex were reported until the 17 to 29 May 2023 edition of all datasets.
 This is based on routine review of the relevance and usefulness of this release.

 Estimates from the OPN by a variety of personal characteristics are provided on a regular basis in other ONS releases.
-For example, OPN estimates relating to the impact of the cost of living among different sub-groups of the population are provided within the regular Impact of increased cost of living on adults across Great Britain series.
+For example, OPN estimates relating to the impact of the cost of living among different sub-groups of the population are provided within our regular Impact of increased cost of living on adults across Great Britain article series.

 For all estimates in the datasets, confidence intervals are provided.
 Where changes in results from previous weeks are presented in this release, or comparisons between estimates are made, associated confidence intervals should be used to assess the statistical significance of the differences.